pgRouting/pgrouting/doc/contraction/pgr_contraction.rst

 .. image:: images/undirected_sampledata_c.png
    :scale: 25%

-The process to create the contraction graph on the database:
+Creating the contraction graph in the database
 -------------------------------------------------------------------------------

 .. contents::